cjbolt/EubosChess/README.md

 1.x | Continued fixing bugs and optimising the v0.x codebase.
 Incremental improvements and basic engine programming algorithms were implemented following discovery of CPW.
 2.x | Added support for lazy SMP multi-threading, changed to a standard negamax search and started implementing reductions.
-3.x | Changed to negascout implementation for search, tweaks to evaluation and reductions 4.0 | First neural net based evaluation function (1x128 hidden layer, trained on 37M positions of self-play supervised learning)
+3.x | Changed to negascout implementation for search, tweaks to evaluation and reductions 4.x | Changed to neural net based evaluation function (1x128 hidden layer, trained using a datbase of self-generated supervised learning)

 ## Features
 Eubos uses a standard alpha-beta negascout algorithm with transposition hashing and quiescence search extension.
 It uses staged move generation with look-up tables pre-calculated.
 It knows about draws by 3-fold repetition and insufficient material.